 Choose What to Memorize (Verses?
 Books?)

 The first obstacle most people face is trying to figure out what they should memorize.
 And the good news is that there is no “wrong” answer!
-You could memorize 52 Bible verses in a year (1 per week) or you could opt for an entire book of the Bible.
+You could memorize 52 Bible verses in a year (1 per week) or you could opt for an entire book of the Bible, starting with a single impactful bible verse.

 Here are some ideas to consider: